LinChen-65/utility-equity-covid-vac/README.md

 - Vaccination data are available at the website of U.S. CDC (https://covid.cdc.gov/covid-data-tracker/##vaccination-demographic).

 ## Running the code
 Note: Parameters should be specified to generate corrsponding results.
 Example values are provided in the python files.
+The following code uses Atlanta as an example.
+If you would like to test other MSAs, you can change specify the name via the '--msa_name' argument.

 #### 1. Fit epidemic curves (Fig.1, Supplementary Fig.1, Supplementary Fig.18)
 ```